Azure/azure-api-style-guide/docs/azure-ruleset.md

 | patch            | "Update"            | could be "CreateOrUpdate" |
 | delete           | "Delete"            | |

+### az-operation-security

+Every operation should have a security requirement (may be defined globally).

 ### az-operation-summary-or-description

 Operation should have a summary or description.